Godzillacorgi/Godzillacorgi/README.md

 # Hi, I'm Jackol Lai

 I am a transfer student of Arizona State University whose majoring in Graphic Information Technology; hopefully I will be graduating this year of 2026.
 Before returning to college to get a Bacholars in GDT, I obtained an Associates in Surgical Technology in the 2010s unforunately my prospects in the field wasn't getting me in the door and life got really rough.
-This leaad to me returning to college to broaden my profolio and major into something that I always wanted.
+This leaad to me returning to college to broaden my portfolio and major into something that I always wanted.

 This is my first time learning about coding and my only experience to coding was completely the tutorial and trial lessons from Boot.dev; it's a little bit confusing but interesting